mdn/content/files/en-us/web/progressive_web_apps/installing/index.md

 The UI for installing a PWA from the web varies from one browser to another, and from one platform to another.

-As mentioned above, "Add to homes creen" installs PWAs on device/OS combinations that provide that user interface.
+As mentioned above, "Add to homes screen" installs PWAs on device/OS combinations that provide that user interface.

 For example, a browser might include an "Install" icon in the URL bar when the user navigates to the page: